 With 40 years of experience, Donald W. Rupert has handled well over 100 IP litigation matters in the chemical, consumer products, heavy equipment, pharmaceutical, and computer industries.
 He has been lead trial counsel in jury and bench trials and lead appellate counsel in IP appeals; he also has acted as lead IP attorney in commercial transactions having a cumulative value of over $15 billion.
 Mr. Rupert has handled the prosecution and defense of patent and trademark infringement cases for major manufacturers of heavy machinery, consumer goods, and sporting equipment, has developed a successful licensing strategy for a U.S. company relating to the world-wide distribution and use of dietary supplements, and has acted as an arbitrator in intellectual property and attorney fee disputes.

 Mr. Rupert’s skills and qualifications have been acknowledged annually by the Martindale-Hubbell® AV Peer Review Rating™ since 1987, and The Legal 500, which noted that clients describe him as a “person of ethics and integrity, with strong expertise.”
 He was selected for inclusion Illinois Super Lawyers® annually from 2009–present wherein only five percent of the lawyers in the State are recognized each year.
-He also has been selected by the Chicago Law Bulletin as a “Leading Lawyer” each year since 2007, and has been selected by his peers for inclusion in The Best Lawyers in America© annually since 2007 in the practice areas of Biotechnology Law, Litigation–Patent, and Litigation–Intellectual Property.
-Mr. Rupert was named the “IP Lawyer of the Year (Midwest)” for 2014 by ACQ Global Awards, and “Lawyer of the Year in Biotechnology Law (Chicago)” for 2014 by Best Lawyers.
+He also has been selected by the Chicago Law Bulletin as a “Leading Lawyer” each year since 2004, and has been selected by his peers for inclusion in The Best Lawyers in America© annually since 2007 in the practice areas of Biotechnology Law, Litigation–Patent, Litigation–Intellectual Property, and Patent Law.
+Mr. Rupert was named the “IP Lawyer of the Year (Midwest)” for 2014 by ACQ Global Awards, and “Lawyer of the Year in Biotechnology Law (Chicago)” in 2014 and 2018 by Best Lawyers.
 In addition to his honors, he is listed in Who's Who in American Law, Who's Who in American Business, Who's Who in America and Who's Who in the World.

 Mr. Rupert’s trial and litigation work has included such products, among many others, as: